DaTrader/lv_bugs_0_19_5/README.md

 [Issue #2711](https://github.com/phoenixframework/phoenix_live_view/issues/2711)

-Click a "Start carousel" button and then "Open Popup".
+Click a "Start carousel" button and then the "Open Popup" button next to it.
 As soon as the appliance item gets updated to rotate the colors, the popup will lose its coordinates and get placed in the top left corner.